 Among the many tools you can use for your keyword tracking are Sellics and AMZ Tracker.
 We pit the two against each other so you don’t have to spend time trying to find out which one is best for your Amazon business.

-In this comparative review of Sellics and AMZ Tracker, we’ll look at what each of them does, the powerful features they have to offer, their pros and cons, and we’ll conclude with a winner.
+In this AMZ Tracker vs Sellics review, we’ll look at what each of them does, the powerful features they have to offer, their pros and cons, and we’ll conclude with a winner.

 Let’s dive in.